The Importance Of Multi-Generational Workforces

 Generational Snapshot

 Currently, the workforce is comprised of about 10% Gen-Z, a significant 40% Millennials, 33% Gen-X and finally 15% Baby Boomers.
-Millennials and Gen-X make up the bulk of the current workforce with Gen-Z and Baby Boomer taking up little space at the start and end of their careers.
+Millennials and Gen-X make up the bulk of the current workforce with Gen-Z and Baby Boomers taking up little space at the start and end of their careers.
 However, Gen-Z is slowly starting to grow and take their places in the workforce as older generations, like Baby Boomers, start to move on to retirement.

 Different Skill Sets